 Journal Entry, July 3, 2019

 Dear Lord, my heart is uneasy about the doctor’s report I got yesterday afternoon about the nodules on my thyroid.
 I’m afraid, Jesus.
 What do you want me to do?

+“Daughter,

-Daughter, don’t be afraid.
+Don’t be afraid.
 Take care of my business today, and I’ll take care of yours.
 The case is against your state, because of the sins committed on it.
 This will represent many times throughout history, including the evils during the enslavement of Native Americans and Africans, where blood has been spilled on this land, because of racism.

 Just as the land cried out when Cain shed Abel’s blood, so this land cries out for the blood of brothers and sisters.
 I am with you in this.
 Don’t be afraid of the enemy’s retaliation.
 He is under your feet.

 -Papa God”

 Everyone gathered in our home into our living room that afternoon.
 Some had driven a few hours to come.
 We sat in a circle as the prayer time convened.